 Translations

-This website uses artificial intelligence (AI) to translate certain content.
-While we strive for accuracy, minor inaccuracies or deviations from the original text may occur.
-When in doubt, we recommend referring to the original (Dutch) version or contacting us.
+Some parts of this website have been translated using artificial intelligence (AI).
+Although we aim to ensure accuracy, minor imperfections or deviations from the original text may occur.
+In case of doubt, we recommend consulting the original (Dutch) version or contacting us.

 PDFs